-The predicted relations between stellar metallicity and mass are shown in the right-hand panel of Fig. 13 and compared with observations from SDSS from Gallazzi et al. (2005) and for dwarf galaxies from Kirby et al. (2013).
-The trends and differences largely parallel to those seen for the gas-phase abundances in the left-hand panel.
-For $M \gtrsim 10^9 \, \mathrm{M}\odot$ simulation Recal-L025N0752 is relatively close to the data, but at lower masses all models predict higher metallicities than observed by Kirby et al. (2013).
+mass are shown in the right panel of Figure 13 and compared with observations from SDSS from Gallazzi et al. (2005) and for dwarf galaxies from Kirby et al. (2013).
+The trends and differences largely parallel those seen for the gasphase abundances in the left panel.
+For $M \gtrsim 10^9 \,\mathrm{M{\odot}}$ simulation Recal-L025N0752 is relatively close to the data, but at lower masses all models predict higher metallicities than observed by Kirby et al. (2013).
 As was the case for the gas metallicity, the (strong) convergence is actually much better than suggested by this figure.
-For $M > 10^{7.5} \, \mathrm{M}\odot$ simulation Ref-L025N0752 (not shown) predicts a stellar metallicity that is lower, but within 0.1 dex of the metallicity predicted by Ref-L100N1504.
-Model AGNdT9-L050N0752 predicts slightly higher metallicities than Ref-L100N1504 for $M \gg 10^{10} \, \mathrm{M}\odot$ , which agrees better with the data
+For $M > 10^{7.5} \,\mathrm{M{\odot}}$ simulation Ref-L025N0752 (not shown) predicts a stellar metallicity that is lower, but within 0.1 dex of the metallicity predicted by Ref-L100N1504.
+Model AGNdT9-L050N0752 predicts slightly higher metallicities than Ref-L100N1504 for $M \gg 10^{10} \,\mathrm{M{\odot}}$, which agrees better with the data.

 The main difference between the conclusions that can be drawn from the gas and stellar metallicities concerns the scatter.
-While the scatter in the gas-phase abundances was overestimated in the simulations, the scatter in the stellar abundances appears to be strongly underestimated.
-However, it would be surprising for the scatter in the observed stellar metallicity to be so much larger than the observed scatter in the gas-phase metallicity, which suggests that the scatter in the observed stellar metallicities may be dominated by errors.
-Indeed, while the mean relation from the CALIFA integral field survey is close to that of Gallazzi et al. (2005), the scatter is about a factor of 2 smaller (González Delgado et al. 2014).
+While the scatter in the gas phase abundances was overestimated in the simulations, the scatter in the stellar abundances appears to be strongly underestimated.
+However, it would be surprising for the scatter in the observed stellar metallicity to be so much larger than the observed scatter in the gas phase metallicity, which suggests that the scatter in the observed stellar metallicities may be dominated by errors.
+Indeed, while the mean relation from the CALIFA integral field survey is close to that of Gallazzi et al. (2005), the scatter is about a factor of two smaller (González Delgado et al. 2014).